BeskarDev/nexus-rpg/docs/05-combat/01-combat-scenes.md

 **Getting Surprised**

 If enemies try to surprise the adventurers on the other hand, each of the enemies has to roll Agility + Cunning against each of the adventurers’ Resist.
-An adventurer is considered hidden from all enemies they succeeded against.
+An enemy is considered hidden from all adventurers they succeeded against.

 ### Initiative